© Martinmark | Dreamstime.com

 Low omega-three levels, especially DHA levels, are related to more severe sleep apnea (higher apnea-hypopnea indices).
 Omega-3 fats are one of the top natural remedies for sleep apnea because they protect cells against stress; sleep apnea causes long-term oxidative stress and puts severe demands on the body which is thought to deplete the omega-three levels.

 Treatment with vitamin D may help ameliorate the blood sugar disturbances and inflammation associated with insulin resistance in sleep apnea patients.
-Even if you do not have poor blood sugar metabolism, it is strongly recommended that you make sure your vitamin D levels are optimal by taking at least 2000 IU of vitamin D daily and having your blood levels checked yearly.
+Even if there is not poor blood sugar metabolism, it is strongly recommended to ensure vitamin D levels are optimal by taking at least 2000 IU of vitamin D daily and having blood levels checked yearly.
 This is because vitamin D deficiency is so common and linked to so many sleep apnea symptoms, including mood disturbances and muscle pain.
 Many patients report relief from feeling so tired all the time when their vitamin D levels are optimally treated.

 This article was originally published in 2013 and is regularly updated.